Submitting Petitions to the District Council

 What will happen to my petition?

-In the first instance, the Council will endeavour to resolve issues raised by a petition directly, where appropriate.
-How the Council responds to a petition will depend on what the petition asks for and how many people have signed it.
+In the first instance, we will try to resolve issues raised by a petition directly, where appropriate.
+How we respond to a petition will depend on what the petition asks for and how many people have signed it.

 How can I find out what is happening with my petition?

-We will aim to provide you with details about what the Council plans to do with your petition or the action which the Council will take within 10 working days of receipt of your petition.
+We will aim to provide you with details about what we plan to do with your petition or the action we will take within 10 working days of getting your petition.

 The petitions website will also be updated through the process of consideration of the petition to ensure you can track progress.